sontungexpt/smart-resizing/README.md

 ✨ **Elevate your productivity with effortless window management!** Experience a more organized and efficient workspace with just a few keystrokes. 🚀

+## What's Bad?

+When there are more than 3 windows in a direction, the resizing behavior can feel uncomfortable.
+(It's not very bad, but for me, it sometimes feels uncomfortable, and I still haven't found a better behavior to solve this).

+But I think it's find than the default behavior of neovim since there never seems to be more than 3 windows in a direction.

 ## Preiview

 https://github.com/user-attachments/assets/0c87fc05-2415-4470-823e-f88b15e68465